bartosz-zasada/use-case-executor/UPGRADE.md

 of the Use Case class are ignored.
 * Base Controller that executes Use Cases.
 Supports magic methods and passing the name and the configuration of the Use Case as route attributes.
 See chapter [Toolkit](doc/04-toolkit.md) for details.

+## From 0.4 to 0.5

+Use Case Executor has been separated from Use Case Bundle.
+As a result, the namespace prefix for all class has been changed from `Bamiz\UseCaseBundle` to `Bamiz\UseCaseExecutor`.
+Also, `UseCaseExecutor` has been moved to the top level namespace, so that the primary purpose of this library is visible right away ;)